ali-hue-byte/Classes_Manager/README.md

 ### Upcoming Features

--Change Student's Class – Allows updating a student’s class assignment in the database.
+- Change Student's Class – Allows updating a student’s class assignment in the database.
 - Configurable maximum marks: teachers can set the maximum score.